 With approximately 460 folks employed under HOPP statewide, we have the strongest network of housing counseling and legal services programs working together for homeowners in the country.
 Most importantly, we have helped well over 100,000 New York families remain in their homes or find a soft landing.
 It has been a dozen years building capacity, institutional knowledge, networks, and systems within local courts and communities.
-All of that investment will be lost if further funding is not provided.
+The new mortgage delinquency crisis brings a host of new challenges New York will face, but we are well-poised with our programs and services to do the very best we can to prevent the highest number of homes from ultimately being lost.
+All of this investment will be lost, and more, if further funding is not provided.

-Thank you once again for the opportunity to testify today and again, we urge you to provide \$20 million in funding to the Homeowner Protection Program (HOPP).
+Thank you once again for the opportunity to testify today and again, we urge you to provide at least \$20 million in continued funding to the Homeowner Protection Program (HOPP).